thingsboard/thingsboard.github.io/pricing/index.md

                 <div id="faq-edge-perpetual-general" class="pi-accordion active">
                     <div class="item" data-tag="h4" data-item-id="edge-perpetual-license" data-title="What is Perpetual license?">
                         <div class="container">
                             <p>Perpetual fallback license is a license that allows you to use a specific version of the software, without an active subscription to it.
 Whenever you purchase a perpetual fallback license, you get one year of software updates included.
 You can purchase additional updates if required.
-The typical price for a one-year update package is 159 USD.</p>
+The typical price for a one-year update package is 159 USD. <br><br></p>
                             <p><strong>Example 1:</strong> Let's assume you purchased one license for ThingsBoard Edge v3.7 in August 2024 and received an update to ThingsBoard Edge v4.0 in April 2025.
 This means you can continue using this ThingsBoard v4.0 instance forever.
-You can also migrate to different hardware without issues.</p>
+You can also migrate to different hardware without issues.<br><br></p>
                             <p><strong>Example 2:</strong> Let's assume you purchased one license for ThingsBoard Edge v3.7 in August 2024 and received an update to ThingsBoard Edge v4.0 in April 2025.
 This means you can continue using this ThingsBoard v4.0 instance forever.
 Later, in September 2025, we released v4.1.
 In order to get the v4.1 update, you will need to purchase an additional year of software updates for ThingsBoard Edge PE, which will cost 159 USD.
 However, you can continue using v4.0 without updates.</p>
                         </div>
                     </div>